 A board of advisors with broad and diverse experiences helps guide and develop the doctoral program.
-Additionally, the Ph.D. program leverages the stregths of IUPUI's research centers for internships, research experiences, and faculty mentors.
-American Studies integrates graduate faculty from a variety of schools allowing students to build a dissertation committee aligned with their research-oriented internship.
+Additionally, the Ph.D. program leverages the strengths of IUPUI's research centers for internships, research experiences, and faculty mentors.
+American Studies integrates graduate faculty from a variety of schools allowing students to build a dissertation committee aligned with their research-oriented internship, please see a representative list of center directors for more infomation.
 For documents outlining the program in more detail please go to this external folder.

 IUPUI believes one way to advance doctoral education is to build an interdisciplinary program through an academic field, rather than in a department or research center.
 The home for this integrated program is American Studies—a field with a track record of drawing on the social sciences as well as the humanities and a program at IUPUI with a legacy of bringing departments together.
 Moreover, it is time for a much stronger and conscientious effort to move beyond training Ph.D.s solely for academic positions.
 Michael Bérubé of Penn State University recently pinpointed what is often missing from the discussion of doctoral training: “We need to remake our programs from the ground up to produce teachers and researchers and something elses, but since it is not clear what those something elses might be, we haven't begun to rethink the graduate curriculum accordingly.”
 Transforming doctoral education requires building new models that actively develop leadership potential beyond the academy with the same motivation and intentionality that, in the past, cultivated future faculty.